logicfirst/hi_scott/10-active-record-associations/README.md

 - set of changes to the shape of our database

 ### Steps
-1. create migration
+1. create migrations
-2. run migration
+2. run migrations
-3. create the model
+3. create the model (inheriting from ActiveRecord::Base)
+4. set up relationships

 ## Domain